 An automatic digital evaluation can provide objectivity in data collection and evaluation, but a clear procedure must be established for interpreting the results.

 Reliability is a crucial quality criterion in market research as it determines the consistency and accuracy of the survey results.
 To achieve high reliability, a questionnaire must be designed in a way that allows for consistent measurement.

 This means that if a consumer completes the questionnaire under the same conditions at different times, the results should be the same.

 To test for reliability, researchers often use retest-reliability, which evaluates the relationship between two surveys presented to the same person at two different times.

 Objectivity is a fundamental requirement for a reliable survey as it ensures that the results are independent of who conducts, evaluates, or interprets the test.
 By achieving objectivity, a researcher can ensure the consistency of the results, which in turn ensures reliability.

-Therefore, reliability is a prerequisite for validity, the third and most important criterion for a successful market research study.
+Therefore, reliability is a prerequisite for validity, the third and most important criterion for a successful study.